Do you have soil that’s high in clay or sand? Here are some of my favorite organic soil amendments that can improve conditions for growing vegetables.

 Would you like to learn more about using natural amendments to improve the quality of your soil, reduce maintenance, and increase yield?

 Cover crops increase soil fertility, improve soil texture, and increase beneficial soil organisms and fungi.
 All of these benefits together can help to reduce pests and disease.
-Sow cover crops in garden beds in the fall, about four weeks before the frost date.
+Sow this “soil amendment” in garden beds in the fall, about four weeks before the frost date.

 Overwintered, by springtime cover crops are full and lush, outcompeting early spring weeds.
 When they begin to flower or set seed heads, cut them back just above the soil line.
 After a couple of days, incorporate the “green manure” into the soil with a digging fork, breaking up roots.